Mexico's peso hits record low as U.S. election tightens

-MEXICO CITY, Sept 15 Mexico's peso is likely to continue to plumb record lows as the U.S. presidential election nears, leaving local authorities with few options after intervention and interest rate hikes earlier this year did little to halt its slide, analysts said.
+MEXICO CITY Mexico's peso is likely to continue to plumb record lows as the U.S. presidential election nears, leaving local authorities with few options after intervention and interest rate hikes earlier this year did little to halt its slide, analysts said.

 Those concerns deepened on Monday after a bout of pneumonia compelled Clinton to take a break from the campaign trail.
 The peso gained slightly on Thursday to trade around 19.2065 per dollar.